janeyrinn/karmayoga/README.md

         - Submission button
         - Toast messages to convey successful or unsuccessful submission of the form.

-16. All users interactions will either be confirmed or notified of an error either via on screen messages, orders, contact forms and profile set up will be also confirmed via email.
+16. All users interactions will either be confirmed or notified of an error either via on screen messages.
+Orders, contact forms and profile set up will be also be confirmed via email.

-17. All products page and the cart page will have a scroll to top button.
+17. The products page and the cart page will have a scroll to top button.
 ### Future Features

 Future features will include: